Bad-ptr/persp-mode.el/README.md

 ## Intro
 Perspectives for emacs, based on the [`perspective-el`](http://github.com/nex3/perspective-el) by Nathan Weizenbaum.
-But the perspectives are shared among frames \+ ability to save/restore it's state from/to a file.
+But the perspectives are shared among frames \+ ability to save/restore its state from/to a file.

 ## Installation
 The persp-mode is available from the [`MELPA`](https://github.com/milkypostman/melpa).
 So if you use this repo then the installation is easy: